 The finely-tuned suspension means a smoother ride than many small cars can give you.

 It’s obvious that just as much attention’s been paid to the interior of the Mazda 2 as to the outside.
 The result is a cabin that looks a little more upmarket than you might expect.
 This is also thanks to some clever little touches.
 Who’d have thought that putting in ‘eyeball’ air vents - as featured in some Audis - would create a more stylish dash?
 And why don’t more car makers lay out the instruments in such a logical and eye-catching way?

 The ideal driving position is simple to get right thanks to all the adjustments you can make to the seat and the steering wheel positions and visibility is good, front and back, so there’s less risk of dings to the bumpers.

-On cars fitted with the 7-inch infotainment screen there’s another neat idea – a rotary dial as a control that’s a lot less fiddly to use than a touchscreen while you’re on the move.
-And, because you may well have a passenger with a different opinion about what the temperature should be, the heating and air con controls are conveniently paced in the middle of the dashboard.
+On cars fitted with the seven-inch infotainment screen, there’s another neat idea – a rotary dial as a control that’s a lot less fiddly to use than a touchscreen while you’re on the move.
+And, because you may well have a passenger with a different opinion about what the temperature should be, the heating and air-con controls are conveniently placed in the middle of the dashboard.

-On paper, the Mazda 2 is a practical car, in metal not so much.
-Yes, it has 5 doors but the back ones give off quite a tinny “clang” when you slam them shut.
+On paper, the Mazda 2 is a practical car, but in metal not so much.
+Yes, it has five doors but the back ones give off quite a tinny “clang” when you slam them shut.